St Edmund's College, Canberra: Headmasters / principals

+Headteachers include Brother N. T. Landener, in post 1960–65.

 Rugby union

 The college has won the Waratah Shield more than any other school (14 times) and was the defending champion in 2005, when schools from the ACT were no longer invited/permitted to participate by the organisers, the New South Wales Rugby Union.
-The college has over 480 registered boys playing rugby union.
-St Edmund's College has a reputation for being one of the premier rugby schools in Australia, with Saia Fainga'a being the latest alumnus to represent Australia.
-The college also have always had a brilliant record in the local competition (ACTJRU) with many grand finals to their name across the different age groups.

 Ancillary bodies

-In reflecting the spirit of charity of Edmund Rice, St Edmund's College established the St Edmund's College Foundation with the aim of giving financial assistance to disadvantaged families to support children's education.
+The St Edmund's College Foundation aims to give financial assistance to disadvantaged families for children's education.

 The St Edmund's College Old Boys and Friends Association was established in 2015.